Living With An Addiction is No Life At All,

 In the United States, the most commonly held view of addiction is the disease concept.
 This is the idea that substance abuse leads to an illness of the mind, body, and soul – one that requires lengthy addiction treatment.

 Most recovery programs in the U.S. focus on this diseased ideology.
-They approach an addicted person as a sick person who needs extensive, ongoing (and every expensive!) rehabilitation in order to enjoy a sober lifestyle.
+They approach an addicted person as a sick person who needs extensive, ongoing (and very expensive!) rehabilitation in order to enjoy a sober lifestyle.

 According to the disease concept, someone with a drug or alcohol problem is powerless over their own mind once it has become sick.
 The desire to use intoxicating substances overrides rational thinking.
 This will cause an addict or alcoholic to abuse mood-altering substances in spite of the many negative consequences that are showing up in their life as a result.
 Many people consider plant medicines like ibogaine the same as addictive drugs, but they are not.

 From this perspective, addiction becomes a vicious cycle that is driven by obsession and compulsion.
 The addicted person becomes mentally obsessed with their next drink, pill, fix, or high in the form of cravings.
 These thoughts and cravings become overwhelming and consume the mind until the person gives in.
 Once that person has started drinking or using drugs, compulsion will force them to continue to use more to find relief.
 Find Best ibogaine clinics.

 Most addiction experts in the United States will tell you that this is how the disease of addiction works.
 Obsession and compulsion keep an addicted person trapped in a never-ending cycle of substance abuse until that cycle is interrupted with addiction treatment.